abendrothj/Sigil/README.md

 **Result:** No way to prove your content was scraped.
 No legal recourse.
 No data sovereignty.

-## 💡 The Solution: Perceptual Hash Tracking
+## 💡 The Solution: Complete Chain of Custody

-Basilisk extracts **compression-robust perceptual features** from video frames and generates a 256-bit cryptographic fingerprint.
-This hash survives platform compression and enables forensic tracking.
+Basilisk provides a **three-part defense system**:

+1. **Perceptual Hash**: Compression-robust 256-bit fingerprint that survives platform re-encoding
+2. **Cryptographic Signatures**: Ed25519 digital signatures proving hash ownership at specific times
+3. **Web2 Timestamp Anchoring**: Twitter/GitHub timestamps for legally-recognized proof

+This creates a complete chain of custody for video ownership claims.

 ### How It Works